-As a rhetorical device, anaphora is the opposite.
-It is the repetition of a word or phrase at the beginning of successive parts used so effectively in speeches and poetry.
-An example materialized in Martin Luther King’s speech in 1963, “I Have a Dream.”
+As a rhetorical device, anaphora is the repetition of a word or phrase at the beginning of successive parts and used so effectively in speeches and poetry.

 I remember that the only friends my parents had who owned a swimming pool also owned a funeral parlor.